-Are you a HTV (heat transfer vinyl) addict like me?
+Have you been making HTV (heat transfer vinyl) shirts with your Cricut or Silhouette?
 I have been designing shirts for my girls for years.
 While I enjoy creating shirts with HTV, I have always preferred wearing screen printed shirts.
 Recently, I tried screen printing and I’m hooked!
 It’s a rather simple process and you need just a few new supplies.
-You’ll continue to design and cut your vinyl with your vinyl cutter (like the Silhouette Cameo or Cricut Explore Air 2) but you use Oracal 651 outdoor vinyl instead of HTV.
+You’ll continue to design and cut your vinyl with your vinyl cutter (like the Silhouette Cameo, Cricut Maker or Cricut Explore Air 2.) but you use Oracal 651 outdoor vinyl instead of HTV.
 The adhesive vinyl sticks to your screen.
 When you squeegee ink over the screen, it goes through the screen except where the vinyl stencil is covering.

 Supplies You Will Need: